akashsb15/ExData_Plotting1/README.md

 ## Note

-Code is placed in the directory 'code' and the plots in the directory 'figures'
+Code is placed in the directory 'code' and the plots in the directory 'figures'.
+All the paths within the source code are relative to the working directory on my system.

 ## Introduction